UST Growling Tigers basketball: UST–UE rivalry

-The Glowing Goldies met University of the East in the 1957 Final, in what was to be their first of eight championship meetings that spans until the beginning of the 1970s decade.
+The Glowing Goldies met the University of the East's Warriors team in the 1957 Final, in what was to be their first of eight championship meetings that spans until the beginning of the 1970s decade.
 The Warriors joined the league as an expansion team in 1952 with Manila Central University, Adamson, and the University of Manila.
-UST lost to UE, 55–64.
+UST lost the championship to UE, 55–64.

 UST got back at UE in 1959 by breaking their back-to-back championship streak after winning, 66–55.
-The Goldies who won the first round pennant struggled in the next round and had to go through a playoff against FEU in order to qualify for the right to face the defending champions in the Finals.
+The Goldies who won the first-round pennant struggled in the next round and had to go through a playoff game against FEU in order to qualify for the right to face the defending champions in the Finals.
 They defeated the Tamaraws, 84–67 and then went on to deploy a tight man-to-man defense against the Warriors in the championship game.
 They had succeeded in limiting UE's leading scorer Roehl Nadurata to only four points, all of which came from free throws.
-The 6'3" Asencion Aparicio who hardly played long minutes was responsible for the defense on Nadurata.
-The Goldies' center was equally effective on offense when he scored 20 points in the game.
+The 6-foot-3 Asencion Aparicio who hardly played long minutes was responsible for the defense on Nadurata.
+The Goldies' center was equally effective on the offensive end when he scored 20 points in the game.
 This was the 11th championship won by UST since their 1939 title.
+Valentino Rosabal won the 1959 Rookie of the Year award.